Our Mission

 We help leaders and teams at the forefront of innovation contribute to projects to make the most of their opportunities.

-We help connect these experts and their work to the right audiences in every community.
+We connect experts and research on AI's impact to the right audiences in every community.

-We partner with foundations and grantmakers to help connect programs with essential resources and funding.
+We partner with foundations and grantmakers to secure essential resources and funding for initiatives and programs that drive AI development and solutions.